mengu/turbogag/docs/TurboGag_Tutorial_Part_2.rst

 * It looks for another attribute "new" in SubmissionsController
 * It returns it.

 This basically means that you don't need to setup any routing for your application.
 Yes, that's right, that is totally cool.
+The expose decorator exposes that controller method to the web.
+If you don't decorate a method with "expose", it won't be accessible to the web and will just be a callable of your class.

 Creating templates
 ---------------
 Now that we have our controllers working for us, we can start building our forms and templates and fix all those errors.
+When adding new posts, we will ask the user to select the channels he wants so how about we add some channels before the templates?
+Should we enjoy ourselves a little bit of TurboGears shell?